-Now hear this: Scientists discover compound to prevent noise-related hearing lossAugust 29th, 2013 in Medical research /
+Now hear this: Scientists discover compound to prevent noise-related hearing lossAugust 29, 2013 in Medicine & Health / Medical research

 Your mother was right when she warned you that loud music could damage your hearing, but now scientists have discovered exactly what gets damaged and how.
 In a research report published in the September 2013 issue of The FASEB Journal, scientists describe exactly what type of damage noise does to the inner ear, and provide insights into a compound that may prevent noise-related damage.

 "Noise-induced hearing loss, with accompanying tinnitus and sound hypersensitivity is a common condition which leads to communication problems and social isolation," said Xiaorui Shi, M.D., Ph.D., study author from the Department of Otolaryngology/Head and Neck Surgery at the Oregon Hearing Research Center at Oregon Health and Science University in Portland, Oregon.
 "The goal of our study is to understand the molecular mechanisms well enough to mitigate damage from exposure to loud sound."